mikhailik1203/lru_cache/README.md

 CustLRUCacheSplit | 28 | 42 | 64 | 76 | 13383
 CustLRUCacheCHV | 28 | 40 | 56 | 67 | 11759

-Latency (nsec) of getting of 10,000,000 elements from the cache for 10000elements:
+Latency (nsec, including avg timer latency 18nsec) of getting of 10,000,000 elements from the cache for 10000elements:
 Container | min | 50% | 95% | 99% | max
 --- | --- | --- | --- |--- |---
 LRUCache | 34 | 141 | 214 | 251 | 193153